-- Unless otherwise stated, all payable fees listed are applicable to both local and non-local students, and all fees are non-refundable and non-transferable. - (1) Non-refundable but convertible under specified circumstances.
-Please refer to the relevant sections of the Academic Regulations. - (2) The Administration Fee includes the application fee and postage for one visa.
-For subsequent visa/visa extension applications submitted to the Immigration
+- Unless otherwise stated, all payable fees listed are applicable to both local and non-local students, and all fees are non-refundable and non-transferable. - (1) Admission deposit will be counted as part of the tuition fee and it is non-refundable. - (2) The Administration Fee includes the application fee and postage for one visa.
+For subsequent visa/visa extension applications submitted to the Immigration Department of the HKSAR Government via the University, students will have to reimburse the University the application fees and related postage.

-- Department of the HKSAR Government via the University, students will have to reimburse the University the application fees and related postage. - (3) For students of January Intake, no additional tuition fees will be required if the student completes the programme within 8 semesters. - (4) These are tuition fees before deduction of the Non-means Tested Subsidy provided by the HKSAR Government.
+- (3) For students of January Intake, no additional tuition fees will be required if the student completes the programme within 8 semesters. - (4) These are tuition fees before deduction of the Non-means Tested Subsidy provided by the HKSAR Government.
 Starting the 2019/20 cohort, HSUHK may adjust the tuition fees for subsequent years of study according to the Composite Consumer Price Index (CCPI) announced by the Government.
-For tuition fees applicable to cohorts admitted before 2023/24, please refer to the website of Registry. - (5) Deposit refundable upon satisfactory attendance.
+For tuition fees applicable to cohorts admitted before 2024/25, please refer to the website of Registry. - (5) Caution money is normally converted to payment of graduation fee and it is non-refundable. - (6) If the review warrants a change of grade, the application fee for review of final module results will be refunded to the applicant. - (7) Deposit refundable upon satisfactory attendance.

-Schedules of Fees (Taught Postgraduate) (in HK Dollar unless otherwise stated)
+Schedules of Fees (Taught Postgraduate) (in HK Dollar unless otherwise stated) \